-The primary goal when purchasing a long-term disability insurance policy is to replace income lost should you ever become unable to work as a result of an unexpected illness or injury.
-Unfortunately, many individual and group disability policies are written in such a way that the available coverage is unclear.
+The primary goal when purchasing a long-term disability insurance policy is to replace lost income should you ever become unable to work due to an unexpected illness or injury.
+Unfortunately, many individual and group disability insurance policies are written in such a way that the coverage available is unclear.
 It is easy for individual disability insurance policyholders who are not trained to read insurance policies to misread or misunderstand an insurance policy.

-If you become disabled and have to file a claim for disability benefits, you may find that the coverage you purchased is insufficient.
-That is exactly what insurance companies intend to happen.
-They use the small print to deny claims and avoid paying disability benefits
+If you become disabled and need to apply for disability benefits, you may find that the coverage you have purchased is inadequate.
+This is exactly what insurance companies want to happen.
+They use the fine print to deny claims and avoid paying disability benefits.

 Nick A. Ortiz, the founder of the Ortiz Law Firm, has years of experience representing disabled individuals nationwide and is dedicated to excellent client service and outstanding results.
-He has handled long-term disability appeals and/or filed lawsuits against major disability insurance companies, including Aetna, Ameritas, Assurant, CIGNA, The Hartford, The Standard, Lincoln Financial, Mass Mutual, MetLife, Mutual of Omaha, New York Life, Northwestern Mutual, Principal, Prudential, Sun Life, and UNUM
+He has handled long-term disability appeals and filed lawsuits against major disability insurance companies, including New York Life, Lincoln Financial/Liberty Life, Reliance Standard, Prudential, The Hartford, The Standard, MetLife, Guardian, Unum, Sun Life, and more.

 Do you have an individual disability insurance policy or a group policy?
-This is an important distinction to make, as different rules apply to an individual disability insurance policy.
+This is an important distinction because different rules apply to an individual disability insurance policy.
 It is almost always better to have an individual policy.

 Underwriting